47% of buyers consume content before making a purchasing decision.

 It drives traffic, generates sales, and improves trust.

-For 2018, the first trend to take advantage of is long form content.
+The first trend to take advantage of is long form content.
 Write anywhere from 2,000 to 3,000 words and you will rank for more keywords.
 Guaranteed.
 It also will generate more links and shares.

 Secondly, once you’ve published a post, promote the hell out of it!
 Join Facebook groups and share them.
 Put them on other social networks and use Medium or Reddit to propel it further.